dcnguyen060899/UC-Berkeley-ML-AI-Professional-Certificate-Capstone/README.md

 - **Radiotherapy**: Patients in the radiotherapy department have varied lengths of stay, with a significant number having longer stays.
 This department also sees higher readmission rates, likely due to the ongoing nature of cancer treatments.
 - **Anesthesia**: The anesthesia department has moderate lengths of stay and readmission counts, reflecting the typical recovery times associated with surgical procedures.
 - **Gynecology**: Gynecology patients generally have shorter stays and lower readmission counts, suggesting efficient treatment and recovery processes.
+Refer to the [Total Readmissions by Department](#total-readmissions-by-department) image.
 - **TB & Chest disease**: This department shows higher lengths of stay and readmission counts, indicating the complexity and chronic nature of respiratory illnesses.
+Refer to the [Department vs Length of Stay](#length-of-stay-by-department) image.
 - **Surgery**: Surgical patients exhibit a broad range of stay lengths and readmission rates, depending on the type and severity of the surgery performed.

 ### Implications